Rio Lagartos Yucatan: The Complete 2026 Guide — Flamingos, Pink Lakes & Tours

 Hotel Rio Lagartos Yucatan

-Hotel Rio Lagartos is probably the biggest hotel and the most expensive, around 80 USD per night.
+Hotel Rio Lagartos is probably the biggest hotel and the most expensive, at around 80 USD per night.
 It’s not luxury, but it’s the most upscale in the area.
-I didn’t stay there but I went visit and the rooms are quite spacious and seem comfortable.
-Besides if you happen to be in the right location you may have spectacular views over the bay.
+I didn’t stay there, but I went to visit, and the rooms are quite spacious and seem comfortable.
+Besides, if you happen to be in the right location, you may have spectacular views over the bay.

 View rates and availability on Booking.com